achchala/umbrella/README.md

 # umbrella

-Javascript weather application that lets the user know whether they'd likely need an umbrella depending on their location's current climate conditions
+JavaScript weather application that lets the user know whether they need an umbrella depending on the climate conditions

 ![Screenshot Image](screenCap.png)
 ### Next Steps